zepingyu0512/zepingyu0512.github.io/_pages/about.md

 Beyond understanding model behavior, I aim to improve the performance and reliability of LLMs and MLLMs.
 My current efforts focus on three directions:

-1. **Creating interpretability tools that help users interpret and trust LLM generations**
+1. **Creating interpretability tools to help users understand and trust LLM outputs**

    I build interpretability tools that expose how LLMs and MLLMs reason internally, helping users understand the rationale behind model responses.
 These tools aim to improve transparency and increase user confidence in the model’s outputs, especially in high-stakes or ambiguous scenarios.

    - [arXiv 2024.11](https://arxiv.org/pdf/2411.10950): Interpretability tool for visual question answering.
    - [arXiv 2025.02](https://arxiv.org/pdf/2502.10835): Interpretability tool for analyzing neuron-level information flow.

-2. **Interpreting model failures to inform architectural design**
+2. **Analyzing model failures to inform architectural design**

    I use interpretability techniques to analyze how and why models fail, guiding the design of new architectures, modules, and strategies.